Position Title: Career Advancement Coach – Bronx Youth Center

 - Handle any appropriate additional responsibilities and functions as assigned by Supervisor and/or Director.

-- Bachelor’s Degree in Psychology, Sociology, Urban Policy, Education or related field required; or 5-10 years experience of youth development
+- Bachelor’s Degree in Psychology, Sociology, Urban Policy, Education or related field required

-- Two years’ experience in youth development, preferably employment, career oriented programs and/or youth development programs
+- Three years’ experience in youth development, preferably employment, career oriented programs and/or youth development programs

 - Knowledge of and ability to apply positive youth development principles to working with young people